Tarzan (1966 TV series): Syndication

-After being seen intermittently in syndication and on cable in the years after its network run, as of 2016, the series airs on the Heroes & Icons network Saturday mornings.
+After being seen intermittently in syndication and on cable in the years after its network run, as of 2016, the series aired on the Heroes & Icons network Saturday mornings.
 It lasted until September 2018.

 On June 4–5, 2016, the Decades TV network ran a marathon of the series.
 On September 9, 2016, Decades celebrated Tarzans fiftieth anniversary repeating a few choice episodes.

 Home media

 On March 13, 2012, Warner Bros. released Tarzan: Season 1, Part 1 & Tarzan: Season 1, Part 2 on DVD in region 1 via their Warner Archive Collection manufacture-on-demand service.
 The second season was released complete on September 17, 2013.